Our Team of Experts in Nashua, NH

 Dr. Magnuson is married to her best friend, Andy, with whom she has three beautiful daughters.
 She’s also a “pet mom” to four dogs, three cats, a bird, a bearded dragon, and a guinea pig.
 When she’s not at work, she enjoys spending time with her family outdoors, swimming, hiking, biking, and reading.

-Alexandra Kilgore, “Alix” grew up in Connecticut and always had a passion for science and medicine.
-She graduated from Carnegie Mellon University with a degree in biochemistry and began her career in the field of immunology and leukemia research.
-Medical research inspired her interest in comparative medicine.
-Her love of nature, her pets, two Irish setters and three cats, and rescuing an owl in the White Mountains were her inspiration to become a veterinarian.
-She graduated in the first class of Tufts University School of Veterinary Medicine in 1983.
-During vet school Alix spent time at the National Zoo in Washington D.C. and worked at Franklin Park Zoo.
 She began practice as a new graduate with significant experience with avian and exotic patients and became one of the first veterinarians in New England to do surgical sexing of birds laparoscopically.
-She practiced small animal avian and exotic medicine at Littleton Animal Hospital in Littleton, Massachusetts, for 34 years.
-She has been the Massachusetts liaison to the Association of Avian Veterinarians (AAV) for the past 20 years and the New England Avian and Exotics Rounds Coordinator for the past 10 years, She has published numerous articles and educational presentations to the Association of Avian Veterinarians, the Association of Exotic Mammal Veterinarians, the American Holistic Veterinary Association, and the Tufts Avian Exotic Conference.
-She loves all aspects of small animal medicine and surgery and performs many specialized surgeries such as avian spays, shell and beak repair, guinea pig spays, ferret adrenal surgery and pancreatic surgery, and small mammal dentistry.
-Her most favorite surgery was removing construction staples and other hardware from the crop and gizzard of a peacock named Peaches who obviously likes shiny things!!
+She practiced small animal avian and exotic medicine at Littleton Animal Hospital in Littleton, Massachusetts for 34 years.
+She was the Massachusetts liaison to the Association of Avian Veterinarians (AAV) for 20 years and the New England Avian and Exotics Rounds Coordinator for 10 years.
+She has published numerous articles and has given presentations to the Association of Avian Veterinarians, the Association of Exotic Mammal Veterinarians the American Holistic Veterinary Association, and the Tufts Avian Exotic Conference.
+She loves all aspects of small animal medicine and surgery and performs many specialized surgeries such as avian spays, shell and beak repair, guinea pig spays, ferret adrenal and pancreatic surgery, and small mammal dentistry.
+Her most favorite surgery was removing construction staples and other hardware from the crop and gizzard of a peacock named Peaches who obviously liked shiny things!

-At home Alix enjoys kayaking, snow shoeing, and hiking with her husband John and their dogs Tulley, Willie, and Cinnamon.
-Her hobbies include sewing crafts, reading, gardening and photography of birds especially hummingbirds.
-Her pets at three rescue dogs, one cat, and two birds.
+At home Alix enjoys kayaking, snow shoeing, and hiking and camping with her husband and their dogs Britanny and Sulley.
+Her hobbies include sewing crafts, reading, gardening and photography of birds especially hummingbirds

 Originally from Massachusetts, Dr. Rios has always considered herself a New Englander.
 She earned her Bachelor of Science degree in biology in 2009 from the University of Massachusetts-Dartmouth.
 She was also an avid member and captain of the university’s field hockey team at that time.
 In 2013, she earned her Doctorate of Veterinary Medicine from the University of Missouri in Columbia, MO.